Code-Institute-Submissions/andna5980-boutique_cake_v1_MarResub/README.md

 * Commit and push to Heroku
 * In Heroku dashboard/deploy link the deployment to the same Github repository, and enable automatic deploy.

+### Amazon AWS
+* Go to Amazon AWS, creta and account, go to S£ and create a new Bucket, select the closest region.
+* Make sure you have a public access to create a bucket.
+* In properties unable the static website hosting using default values using index,html and errors.html
+* Create security policy, allow public access and select all List Objects.
+* Create Group for the bucket through IAM.
+Create policy by importing AWS S3 Full Access policy and add ARN from bucket to the policy resources.
+Attach policy to group.
+*  Create user, allow access and add user to the group.
+Download CSV file when prompted to save access key ID an secret access key to save to environment and config variables.
+* Include AWS_STORAGE_BUCKET_NAME, AWS_S3_REGION_NAME = 'eu-west-2' to settings.py.
+* Commit and push changes to Github